Bylo nás pět: Production

 Ondřej Vogeltanz, Karel Smyczek and Helena Slavíková participated in the adaptation of the novel by Karel Poláček.
 The series is supplemented with motifs from other Poláček books, such as the book District Town.
 In the novel characters of the Bajza family are also depicted much less.
-Vogeltanz and Smyczek wanted to develop a relationships between them.
+Vogeltanz and Smyczek wanted to develop relationships between them.

 Filming took place during 130 days in the town of Kouřim and in Barrandov Studios interiors.